-The image is a capture from the Assessment Work Group page of the Collaborative for Academic, Social, and Emotional Learning (CASEL).
-It’s the list of criteria for participation in the 2nd round of an Assessment Design Challenge that could, one imagines, yield a rich, primal soup of diverse new perspectives, ingredients, tools, and methods of engagement and assessment from which a whole new vision of school could evolve.
+The image is a screen capture from the Assessment Work Group page of the CASEL (Collaborative for Academic, Social, and Emotional Learning) website.
+It’s the list of criteria for participation in the 2nd round of an Assessment Design Challenge that could, one imagines, yield a rich, primal stew of innovative perspectives, ingredients, tools, and methods of engagement and assessment from which a whole new vision of school could evolve.

-Unfortunately, the submission criteria suggest a foundational commitment to the currently malfunctioning education delivery paradigm.
+Unfortunately, the submission criteria betray a foundational commitment to the currently malfunctioning education delivery paradigm.

 For a decade, NCLB* forced the entire education community to behave as though 100% student academic proficiency were a reasonable idea and achievable.
 More than that, we were expected to embrace it as an objective worthy of universal dedication and sacrifice.

 AYP** enforcement cannibalized thousands of publicly-funded learning communities that failed to demonstrate linear progress toward the unreachable goal of 100% student proficiency (whether by 2014 or by 3014 is immaterial).
-Schools across the country crumbled beneath the shame and blame of failing to keep pace with a goal that had been self-evidently unattainable from the outset.
+Schools across the country crumbled beneath the shame and blame of failing to keep pace with a hypothetical statistical objective that had been self-evidently unattainable from the outset.
 U.S. educators have practiced their craft for the last 20 years depleted by successions of fear-based compliance measures and mandates for strict accountability to impossible standards.